 9. Security Transaction & Confidential Information

-The Board Members and the Senior Management team and their families, viz: dependent spouse and dependent children, shall not derive any benefit or assist others to derive any benefit from the access to and possession of information about the affairs of the company which is not in public domain and thus, constitute insider information.
-Insider information shall include beneficial information such as profits, dividends, bonus/rights issues, investment/disinvestment decisions/plans, major contracts, buy back scheme, introduction of new products, acquisition/disposal of businesses/units, etc.
+The Board Members and the Senior Management team and their immediate relatives as defined under Company’s Insider Trading Code as amended from time to time, shall not derive any benefit or assist others to derive any benefit from the access to and possession of information about the affairs of the Company which is not in public domain and thus, constitute insider information.
+Insider information means Unpublished Price Sensitive Information as defined under Company’s Insider Trading Code.

 10. Protecting Company's Assets

 The Directors and the Senior Management team shall not indulge or encourage any activity, which would result in misuse of the Company's assets.
 This would include both tangible and intangible assets such as equipment, machinery, systems, material resources, intellectual property rights, goodwill, trademarks, patents, etc.

 All Board Members as well as the Senior Management team shall be free to pursue any kind of civil/political activities and can become Members or Office Bearers of any Trade Organisation so long as it does not adversely affect or is detrimental to the business interests of the Company.